-Use the graphic organizer on Resource #2: Analyze Character to model for students how to use evidence to analyze character traits.
+Use the graphic organizer on the Becoming Naomi León Analyzing Character printable to model for students how to use evidence to analyze character traits.
 Project the page on a whiteboard or pass out copies to students.

 We’re going to think about Naomi and her character traits and how she changed during the story.
 A trait is a quality or habit that a person has.
 The first trait listed for Naomi at the beginning of the book is “a worrier.”
 Is that true about Naomi?
 I’ll see if I can find evidence of that in the text.
 Okay, I see on page 9 that she says she is good at worrying.
 In fact, she keeps a list of “Regular and Everyday Worries.”
 I’ll write that in the second column as evidence of “a worrier.”